The Slam Down I : Voice Search

 Voice search is a subject that’s pretty hard to ignore right now for us digital marketers.
 Is it really the next big thing that’s going to revolutionise how we go to market?
 Or is it just a big white elephant that we’ll look back on as a fad in a few years’ time?

 To get to the heart of the matter, we’ve pitted two of our experts against each other in a “Slam Down” to see what they make of it.
-In the red corner: Andy Rich – The SEO Slugger.
+In the red corner: Andy Rich – The Organic Search oracle.
 And in the blue corner: Ben Lipscombe – The PPC Panther.
 Sparks flew, tears were shed, and people were called bad names…but enough about our last team breakfast, here’s what Andy and Ben had to say:

 “It’s a sophisticated evolution of how we’ll all use tech” – Andy Rich